'We are preparing children for jobs that have not yet been invented, in order to solve problems we don’t even know are problems yet.'

 We want our children to be creators and innovators, not just users of digital content.
 Our children are taught to understand that technology is an integral part of modern life and the key to the future is to harness and understand technology’s potential.
 Computing is a constantly evolving subject that involves solving complex problems, being able to collaborate with others, learning from mistakes and refining solutions.

 Our computing curriculum is designed with logical sequenced steps that will equip all children with the essential skills and knowledge they need to use technology safely and creatively.
 We ensure that children can build on their understanding; each new concept is taught with opportunities for children to consolidate and reapply their skills and knowledge throughout the year.
+The children record all unplugged tasks in their computing books and many plugged outcomes are uploaded onto their Seesaw accounts.

 Every unit has reflection and assessment points, to ensure we can narrow gaps.
-The children create their own digital learning journals that record their understanding and tell their own story of the content they create.

 We recognise that amongst the many positives that technology has to offer, risks exist and children need to be taught to manage their digital lives properly.
 We strive to model and educate our children to use technology creatively, positively, responsibly and safely.